 Instead of using flowers for my fall centerpiece, I chose a simple glass hurricane.
 Dining by candlelight is so cozy, especially with the sun setting so early these days.
 Honestly, I am not too thrilled about the early sunsets …but what can you do?

 Before long, we’ll be turning our clocks back and it will be completely dark by dinner.
 I guess our grilling days are numbered…

 Since it’s that time of year where we are spending more time indoors, we might as well make our interior spaces as inviting as possible.

 Now that I’ve set my dining room fall, maybe we’ll be inspired to use the space more often.

 From the table, you can see another area where I added some fall decor…

 Embracing Fall on the Bar Cart:

-For my bar cart in the corner, I carried over the orange and blue colors.
+For my bar cart in the corner, I carried over the orange and blue colors to coordinate with my fall table.
 If you don’t own a bar cart, I highly recommend buying one.
-They are so much fun to decorate!
+They’re so much fun to decorate!
 Last year, I experimented with 3 different styles for fall and I even did a Halloween version.

-Once again, I mixed in some orange and textures to coordinate with the table.
+Once again, I mixed in some orange and textures to coordinate with the fall table.

 Across the room, I continued the pops of orange on my sideboard table.